 IUPUI is committed to engaging students for the purpose of providing feedback on a variety of topics.
-We are seeking eight outstanding Jaguars to be a consistent student voice for Chancellor Paydar and campus leadership, reflecting the diversity of experiences and backgrounds of our undergraduate population.
+We are seeking outstanding Jaguars to be a consistent student voice for Interim Chancellor Klein and campus leadership, reflecting the diversity of experiences and backgrounds of our undergraduate population.

 Chancellor's Student Advisory Board